muratk5n/thirdwave/en/README.md

 ---

-American wrestling?
-Is that sport? :) I guess it is sport the way figure iceskating, gymnastics is a sport..
+I guess it is, the way figure iceskating, gymnastics is a sport..
 There is the aesthetics part, there is the sports part..
 It just isn't a one-on-one competition of course (the winners are known beforehand, no?).
 No wonder a few of its practitioners made it in Holywood..
 Ventura, Dwayne J, Cena...

+---

+American wrestling?
+Is that sport? :)

 ---